AMReX-Fusion/Furnace/Exec/hydro_tests/acoustic_pulse_general/README.md

 # Convergence testing

-Here we detail the procedure used for convergence testing at NERSC and processing the results for the pretty table included in the Castro SDC paper.
+Here we detail the procedure used for convergence testing at NERSC and processing the results for the pretty table included in the Furnace SDC paper.

-  in `Castro/Exec/hydro_tests/acoustic_pulse_general`
+  in `Furnace/Exec/hydro_tests/acoustic_pulse_general`
     ```
     make COMP=intel -j 4
     ```